jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 new perspective regarding the involvement of their users in thwarting attacks and conduct innovative experimentation with user engagement strategies.
-To truly tackle the issue of phishing, its important to recognize that every user is unique and has their own behavioral tendencies.
+To truly tackle the issue of phishing, it’s important to recognize that every user is unique and has their own behavioral tendencies.
 Our phishing awareness programs go beyond generic, one\-size\-fits\-all